-1. THE BEST CALAMARI SANDWICH FROM MADRID
+1. ONE OF THE BEST TAPAS IN MADRID: CALAMARI SANDWICH

 The most famous fast food in the city is our fried calamari sandwich.
 Squid inside a loaf?
 Yup, and people line up to buy one.
 Don’t worry though, the line moves very fast.
 Most of these establishments are around Plaza Mayor.
 So, you can eat your sandwich while sitting in the square.
 It’s just something you cannot miss.

 It’s a pretty caloric snack, like almost all the tapas that we’re going to recommend in this article.
 But you know, you NEED strength for all the tourist stuff and with this sandwich, you’ll surely get it!
 Go to La Campana (calle de Botoneras, 6).
 You’ll not regret!!

 2. WHERE TO EAT THE BEST “CHITTERLINGS” IN MADRID